Can You Drink Coffee With Intermittent Fasting? And Other Acceptable Liquids

 The final verdict: Unsweetened almond milk is okay in small amounts.

 I would not recommend drinking milk while fasting.
-It actually has quite a lot of sugar per serving, which boosts insulin and stops fat burning.
+It actually has quite a lot of sugar per serving, which boosts Fat Storing Hormone and stops fat burning.
 However, a little splash of grass-fed, organic milk in your coffee isn’t a problem.

 The final verdict: Don't drink a lot of milk.
 A splash in your morning coffee is okay.